sjranju/Delicious/readme.md

 If a component is being controlled by its parent or if a component is relying on its parent then it is called Controlled Component

 If a component controlled by itself then it is called Controlled Component (having own state)

+### Lifting the state up and COntext

+## Episode 12 - Let's build out store

+- Install @reduxjs/toolkit and react-redux
+- Build our store
+- Connect store to our app
+- Slice (CartSlice)
+- dispatch action (addItem)
+- Selector (subsribing to the store to get data)
+- Redux Dev Tools